Most vaccinated California workers must keep masks on - WTMJ

 Associated Press

-SACRAMENTO, Calif.
-(AP) — Conflicted California workplace regulators approved controversial rules that allow workers to go maskless only if every employee in a room is fully vaccinated against the coronavirus.

-But the California Occupational Safety and Health Standards Board made clear Thursday night that the regulations are only a stopgap while they consider further easing pandemic rules in coming weeks or months.
+But the California Occupational Safety and Health Standards Board made clear that the regulations are only a stopgap while they consider further easing pandemic rules in coming weeks or months.
+The new rules are expected to take effect June 15, the same day the state more broadly loosens masking and other precautions in social settings.

 The board initially voted 4-to-3 to reject any changes to current rules.